Skip to main content

 • Running shoes with sufficient tread

-• Breathable, comfortable clothing
+• Breathable, sweat-wicking clothing

 • Mobile phone